petros-d/docs/enterprise_versioned_docs/version-0.27/install-aws-standard.md

 prometheus.BASEDOMAIN
 ```

-To obtain a TLS certificate, complete one of the following setups:
+To obtain a TLS certificate, complete one of the following setup options:

 * **Option 1:** Obtain a TLS certificate from Let's Encrypt.
 We recommend this option for smaller organizations where your DNS administrator and Kubernetes cluster administrator are either the same person or on the same team.
 * **Option 2:** Request a TLS certificate from your organization's security team.
 We recommend this option for large organizations with their own protocols for generating TLS certificates.

-> **Note:** Due to the [deprecation of Dockershim](https://kubernetes.io/blog/2020/12/02/dockershim-faq/), Azure does not support private CAs starting with Kubernetes 1.19.
-If you use a private CA, contact [Astronomer support](https://support.astronomer.io) before upgrading to Kubernetes 1.19 on AKS.

 ### Option 1: Create TLS certificates using Let's Encrypt